 Comment: Two respondents noted that compliance with ethics rules is the responsibility of the covered officials, not the contractor employing them.
 According to the respondents, although contractors instruct and train employees to observe all post-government employment restrictions, contractors have no official compliance responsibility regarding employees' post-government employment restrictions.

 Response: FAR subpart 3.10, entitled “Contractor Code of Business Ethics and Conduct,” requires, among other things, that contractors exercise due diligence to prevent and detect criminal conduct and otherwise promote an organizational culture that encourages ethical conduct and a commitment to compliance with the law.
 Contractors must also timely disclose to the Government any credible evidence of a violation of criminal law, which would include, for example, a violation of 18 U.S.C.
 207 (post-Government employment restrictions).
-Accordingly, contractors, as employers of covered officials, have an affirmative compliance responsibility regarding employees' post-Government employment restrictions.
+Accordingly, contractors, as employers of covered officials, have an affirmative compliance responsibility regarding employees' Start Printed Page 71827post-Government employment restrictions.
 Contractors must ensure their employees avoid engaging in criminal conduct while carrying out duties on the contractor's behalf.
 Stated individuals' resumes generally do not include every particular matter on which they worked.
 Hiring contractors have a duty to interview their new hires who formerly worked for DoD and screen their work experiences for relevant particular matters.